 - Cross-curricular links are planned for, with other subjects such as Maths, English and Computing.

 - Children are assessed against the taught objectives termly and are assessed as working above, at or below.

 Impact Statement - Science

-The impact of this curriculum design will lead to our children at St Joseph’s making outstanding progress over time, across key stages, relative to a child’s individual starting point and their progression of skills.
-Children will therefore be expected to leave St Joseph’s reaching at least age related expectations for Science.
+The impact of this curriculum design will lead to our children at St Joseph’s making good progress over time, across key stages, relative to a child’s individual starting point and their progression of skills.
+Children will therefore be expected to leave St Joseph’s reaching at least age-related expectations for Science.
 Through various workshops, trips and interactions with experts, our Science curriculum will lead pupils to be enthusiastic Science learners and understand that Science has changed our lives; that it is vital to the world’s future prosperity.
 We want to empower our children so they understand they have the capability to change the world.
 This is evidenced in a range of ways, including pupil voice, their work and their overwhelming enjoyment for Science.